hajimeo/samples/java/orient-console/README.md

 # Simple OrientDB client
 Limitation: only standard and SELECT SQL statements.
-No "info classes" etc.
+Most of OrientDB SQL commands may not work" ("info classes" etc.)

 ## Download the latest version:
 ```